ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 $PlusE$'s antecedents and consequent work together to define a recursive interpreter.
 The first antecedent states that $t_1 \eval v_1$ must be true before the consequent can be true.
 But $v_1$ is a variable whose value is the result of evaluating $t_1$.
 In effect, this antecedent says that $v_1$ must be the result of that evaluation.
 The second antecedent behaves similarly for $t_2$ and $v_2$.
 Both antecedents name the results of interpreting $t_1$ and $t_2$ as $v_1$ and $v_2$ respectively.

 Now that we know the results of evaluating $t_1$ and $t_2$, defining their sum is simple.
-Values in `AE` are numbers,           thus we use Haskell's notion of addition to define the sum.
-Thus the consequent is $t_1 \underline{+} t_2 \eval v_1 + v_2$.
+Because values in `AE` are numbers we use Haskell's notion of addition to define the sum.
+Thus, the consequent is $t_1 \underline{+} t_2 \eval v_1 + v_2$.

 We define subtraction similarly in the $MinusE$ rule: